kev1nheng/ecommerce_shipment/README.md

 ## Business Case

 ### Context
-An international e-commerce company based, XYZ International Trade inc.,  wants to discover key insights from their customer database.
-They want to use some of the most advanced machine learning techniques to study their customers.
-The company sells electronic products.
+XYZ Multinational Trade Inc., a headquartered multinational e-commerce firm, wishes to gain vital insights from its customer database.
+They intend to research their clients using some of the most modern machine-learning techniques.
+The company sells electronic goods.

     1) What was Customer Rating?
 And was the product delivered on time?
     2) Is Customer query is being answered?